 A key input for the HHLSM model is the anticipated level of demand on the RWS.
 Supply modeling results presented in the text of this plan reflect an input of projected demands on the RWS consisting of (1) projected retail demands on the RWS (total retail demands minus local groundwater and recycled water supplies, see Table 4-1 and Table 6-5), and (2) projected Wholesale Customer purchases (see Table 4-3).
-The SFPUC has a Level of Service objective of meeting average annual water demand of 265 mgd from the SFPUC watersheds for retail and Wholesale Customers during non-drought years, as well as a contractual obligation to supply 184 mgd to the Wholesale Customers.
+The SFPUC has a Level of Service objective of meeting average annual water demand of 265 mgd from the SFPUC watersheds for retail and Wholesale Customers during nondrought years, as well as a contractual obligation to supply 184 mgd to the Wholesale Customers.
 Therefore, the SFPUC has also conducted modeling based on a demand of 265 mgd in order to facilitate planning that supports meeting this Level of Service goal and our contractual obligations.
 The results of this modeling can be found in Appendix J.

 Note that, as shown in Appendix J, in a normal year the SFPUC can provide up to 265 mgd of supply from the RWS.
-Supply projections shown in this section are more accurately characterized as supplies that will be used to meet projected retail and wholesale customer demands.
+However, as described previously in Section 6.1.4, within the context of this document, normal year RWS supply is defined as the supply that will be used to meet the full demands on the RWS in a normal year.